 Discovering Canadian History One Station at a Time

 Things went far from smoothly.
-Problems with creditors and declining favour meant that he was losing support for his plan as well as suffering the reversals that inevitably go with a difficult journey in unknown territory.
+Problems with creditors, including Charles Le Moyne, Sieur de Longueuil, and declining favour resulting from his abandonment of Fort Frontenac meant that he was losing support for his plan as well as suffering the reversals that inevitably go with a difficult journey in unknown territory.
 Delays meant that his expedition down the Mississippi did not begin in earnest until February 1682.
-Despite the setbacks, la Salle and his party reached the mouth of the Mississippi on April 9 and with all the pomp they could muster - they were living on potatoes and crocodile – claimed it in the name of Louis XIV, King of France.
+Despite the setbacks, La Salle and his party reached the mouth of the Mississippi on April 9 and with all the pomp they could muster - they were living on potatoes and crocodile – claimed Louisiana in the name of Louis XIV, King of France.

 If ever there was a chance for the explorer to make a name for himself, then this was it.
 He journeyed to France to propose the establishment of a new colony.
-He had reason to have high hopes; despite an official policy aimed at the consolidation of the colony, rather than its expansion, la Salle uniquely had been permitted to lead his expedition.
-On his return to France though, Versailles was decidedly uninterested in the discoveries of their favoured explorer.
-In fact, they deemed them ‘completely useless [and that] such undertakings must in future be prevented’.
+He had reason to have high hopes; official policy was aimed at the consolidation of the colony, not its expansion, yet La Salle uniquely had been permitted to lead his expedition.
+On his return to France, this royal favour had disappeared.
+Versailles was decidedly uninterested in his discoveries, and deemed them “completely useless [and that] such undertakings must in future be prevented.”

-And so in 1684, la Salle left France unable to reveal any destination to the men he led for the simple reason that it existed only on the maps he knew to be false.
-Captain Beaujeu, the man selected to take charge of the ships, wrote that ‘I am going into an unknown country to seek something almost as difficult to find as the philosopher’s stone, late in the season, laden above the water-line, and with an irritable man.’
+As a result of Bernou’s persuasion, La Salle left France in 1684 with four vessels and 320 men to establish a settlement.
+Perhaps for the simple reason that it existed on maps he knew to be false, however, he was unable to reveal any destination to Captain Beaujeu, the man selected to take charge of the ships.
+Convinced of La Salle’s madness, he wrote that “I am going into an unknown country to seek something almost as difficult to find as the philosopher’s stone, late in the season, laden above the water-line, and with an irritable man.’

-The fog of lies and mistrust was not just metaphorical, and with true but inaccurate maps, la Salle managed to lose the mouth of the Mississippi.
-Vessels aground and his men came into conflict with the native population.
-With no food though, he was unable to conceal the harshness of the territory.
-Hungry and lacking clear purpose, the small band of survivors became prone to infighting and fell out over some smoked bison.
-Three followers of la Salle, including his nephew, were killed.
-Investigating the deaths further made la Salle the next casualty of the men he had brought on a mission he knew to be fruitless.
-When his murderers were done, the body of the man who had first imagined a new French colony between the territories held by England and Spain, was stripped naked and rolled into a thicket.
+The fog of lies and mistrust was not just metaphorical.
+Having lost the mouth of the Mississippi, La Salle established a fort on Matagorda Bay, near Corpus Christi on the eastern coast of Texas.
+From there he hoped to find the Mississippi, some 560 miles east.
+With no food, he was unable to conceal the harshness of the territory and became increasingly autocratic with the small band of survivors who remained with him.
+Hungry and lacking clear purpose, on March 18th they fell out over some smoked bison.
+Three followers of La Salle, including his nephew, were killed.
+Investigating the deaths only made La Salle the next casualty of the men he had brought on a mission he knew to be fruitless.
+When his murderers were done, his body was stripped naked and rolled into a thicket.